neo954/sichuan-cookbook/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-*Sichuan Cookbook 1972* (四川菜谱 1972) is a legendary classic book.
-It was compiled by Chengdu Catering Company of Sichuan (四川省成都市饮食公司) and released in Jul 1972.
+*Sichuan Cookbook* (四川菜谱) is a legendary classic book.
+It was compiled by Chengdu Catering Company (成都市饮食公司) and released in Jul 1972.
 In this book, many traditional recipes are described in detail.
 Many recipes have been lost now.

-The goal of this project is to digitize *Sichuan Cookbook 1972* properly.
+The goal of this project is to digitize *Sichuan Cookbook* properly.

 * [x] Take photos of each page of the book with a digital camera.
 * [x] Process the photos, correct exposure, and perspective distortion, and